 The financial position of the Society is presented in the primary financial statements and disclosure notes on pages 19 to 41.
-The Directors have made an assessment of the Society's going concern, considering both the Society's current performance and its outlook for a period of at least 12 months from the date of approval of these financial statements, which takes into account, amongst others, the impact of the Covid-19 pandemic, using the information available up to the date of issue of the Society's financial statements.
+The Directors have made an assessment of the Society's going concern, considering both the Society's current performance and its outlook for a period of at least 12 months from the date of approval of these financial statements using the information available up to the date of issue of the Society's financial statements.

 The Society manages and monitors its capital and liquidity, and various assessments and stresses are applied to those positions to understand potential impacts of market downturns.
-These stresses, including the additional considerations applied in response to Covid-19, do not give rise to any material uncertainties over the ability of the Society to continue as a going concern.
+These stresses do not give rise to any material uncertainties over the ability of the Society to continue as a going concern.
 Based upon the available information, the Directors consider that the Society has the plans and resources to manage its business risks successfully and that it remains financially strong.

-The Directors have assessed the principal risks and uncertainties discussed in the Strategic Report on pages 4 to 9, both in light of Covid-19 and the current economic climate, and have taken into consideration the guidance provided by the Financial Reporting Council ("FRC") on 'Going Concern and Liquidity Risk' published in April 2016.
+The Directors have assessed the principal risks and uncertainties discussed in the Strategic Report on pages 4 to 9 in light of the current economic climate, and have taken into consideration the guidance provided by the Financial Reporting Council ("FRC") on 'Going Concern and Liquidity Risk' published in April 2016.
 The Directors are confident that the Society will have sufficient funds to continue to meet its liabilities as they fall due for a period of, but not limited to, 12 months from the date of approval of the financial statements.
 Therefore, they have considered it appropriate to continue to adopt the going concern basis of accounting when preparing the financial statements.